 Handlebars, Seat and Seatpost

 Commencal used its in-house brand, Ride Alpha, to outfit the cockpit of the Meta AM HT Essential.
 The Commencal arrived with 780mm wide riser bars.
 We appreciated seeing wide bars come stock on this rig.
 Riders can always cut down their bars to a narrower width, but the only way to add width is to buy new bars.
 The Ride Alpha seat was downright uncomfortable.
 The Essential build of the Meta AM HT we tested does not come with a dropper post.
-It is outfitted with a rigid seatpost.
-No good.
+It is outfitted with a rigid seat post.
+Not good.

 The Essential build kit that we tested is the middle of three build options for this frame.
 Our test bike sells for $1599.
 We have repeatedly seen consumer-direct brands like Commencal, YT, and Canyon deliver extremely impressive builds at lower price points than their traditional store-bought competitors.
 All three build options of this Commencal hardtail deliver a loud bang for your buck.

 The first component that requires an immediate upgrade is the tires.
 The Skinwalls on the Vee tires don't provide the support or protection to back up the Commencal's aggressive attitude.
-Upgrading to a set of Maxxis tires to match your trail conditions would be an enormous upgrade in durability at a relatively low price.
-Here at Outdoor Gear Lab, we always enjoy a Maxxis DHF in the front and DHR II or Aggressor in the rear.
+Upgrading to a set of Maxxis tires to match your trail conditions would be a huge upgrade in durability at a relatively low price.
+Here at OutdoorGearLab, we always enjoy a Maxxis DHF in the front and DHR II or Aggressor in the rear.
 If your local trails are firmer and more compact than we face in the Sierra Nevadas, a Maxxis Rekon+, or Forecaster may offer plenty of grip with less rolling resistance.

 The Commencal Meta AM HT Essential will put a smile your face.
 It is especially fun if you live for high speeds, quick handling, and confident geometry.
 This stealthy shredder turns any section of trail into a playground and allows you to push harder than any other hardtail we've tested.
 The impressive build kit features a RockShox Yari fork but lacks a dropper post and has weak tires.
 It is quite clear this bike is not designed for cross country racing or setting records on the climb.
 If you are looking for a capable hardtail for trail riding, few bicycles offer the same levels of confidence and fun.
-At $1,499 it is easy to call this bike a very strong value.
+At $1,599, it is easy to call this bike a solid value.